Skip to Content

 How is Spousal Maintenance Awarded?

-A court may order that “spousal maintenance” be paid to a spouse that needs support by the other spouse who has the ability to pay support.
-A court may award maintenance only if it finds that the "seeker" has little to no property (marital or not) to provide for their accepted standard of living, and is unable to support themselves through regular employment, or if the requesting spouse is the primary custodian of a child whose health make it unreasonable for them to leave their home for lengths at a time, such as for a job.
+A court may order that “spousal maintenance” be paid to a spouse who needs support by the other spouse who has the ability to pay support.
+A court may award maintenance only if it finds that the "seeker" has little to no property (marital or not) to provide for their accepted standard of living, and is unable to support themselves through regular employment, or if the requesting spouse is the primary custodian of a child whose health makes it unreasonable for them to leave their home for lengths at a time, such as for a job.

 How Long Does Spousal Maintenance Last?